Jeewantha/leefy/README.md

 		/home/jeewantha/Projects/GitRepositories/leefy/leefy/leefy-api/db scripts

 	2.2 Once you are in the "db scripts" directory.
 Open a command line in that location.
-If you have installed the MySQL commandline during your MySQL installation, you should be able to login to your mysql
+If you have installed the MySQL commandline during your MySQL installation, you should be able to login to your mysql with username and password that you provided during the installation.

 To Be Continued...